Skip to content

 4. Pull Request Workflow

-1. Create branch from main:
+1. Create branch from main

 git checkout -b feature/login

-1. Commit with Conventional Commits format:
+2. Commit using Conventional Commits

 git commit -m "feat: add login system"